ngnjs/NGN/docs/guides/global_features/Readme.md

 # Using NGN Global Features
 NGN provides several built-in features and is capable of being extended to support many more.

-By adding `require('NGN')` to the main node.js executable, all of the features found in this guide are made available to any file in the application, via a global reference called `NGN`.
+By adding `require('ngn')` to the main node.js executable, all of the features found in this guide are made available to any file in the application, via a global reference called `NGN`.
 This guide provides explanations of the features exposed to applications in this reference.
 For more information about how this reference/namespace is created, please see the [NGN Namespace Guide](#!/guide/ngn_namespace).
 Additionally, NGN creates a second empty global called